32 Famous Older Women Who Don't Seem To Age

 Rita Moreno

 Rita Moreno is one of only 17 individuals in history to have attained the entertainment industry's equivalent of a royal flush, by which we mean winning at least one of each of the following: an Emmy, a Grammy, an Oscar, and a Tony, per The Wrap.
-Born Rosa Dolores Alverío in Puerto Rico on December 11, 1931, Rita Moreno will turn 91 in 2022, but she's still got the dance moves that catapulted her career into the stratosphere in 1961 when she appeared as the fiery Anita in the original film version of "West Side Story."
+Born Rosa Dolores Alverío in Puerto Rico on December 11, 1931, Rita Moreno is in her 90s, but she's still got the dance moves that catapulted her career into the stratosphere in 1961 when she appeared as the fiery Anita in the original film version of "West Side Story."
 And she proved it in 2021 when she danced for Jimmy Fallon (and millions across the U.S. and the world) on "The Tonight Show" just days before her 90th birthday.